Themoosebarteanau.com is no longer available here. Please visit facebook.com/moose.barteanau instead.

 This natural wonder is a system of limestone caves located on the shore of Lake Te Anau.
 They are renowned for their thousands of glowworms, which are best seen by taking a boat cruise through the caves.

 For the more adventurous visitor, the Kepler Track measures 60km of hiking trails and typically takes four days to complete.
 There are convenient huts and campsites situated along the track for overnight stays.

 Other exciting activities in the Te Anau region include taking an overnight cruise on Milford Sound, with the opportunity to spot native wildlife.
+Even online slots have great wildlife and adventure themes to try!
 Those who enjoy angling can fish for trout in the Waiau River, with its stunning clear waters.
 For more natural beauty, visitors can explore Lake Hankinson and hand-feed native eels before hiking through lush forests.
 An exciting way of seeing Te Anau is to take a helicopter flight over the area, taking in all the local sights.